sstarr77/subreddit_classification/README.md

 #### Common Themes
 There are many themes that correspond with one another:

-The ring bearer/ The chosen one
+The ring bearer/ The chosen one,
-Gandalf the Grey/ Albus Dumbledore
+Gandalf the Grey/ Albus Dumbledore,
-Sauron the Deceiver/ Voldemort
+Sauron the Deceiver/ Voldemort,
-The ring/ The horcruxes
+The ring/ The horcruxes,
-Nazgul/ The dementors
+Nazgul/ The dementors,
-Gollum/ The Elves
+Gollum/ The Elves,
-Shelob/ Aragog
+Shelob/ Aragog,
-Mirror of Galadriel/ Mirror of Erised-Pensieve
+Mirror of Galadriel/ Mirror of Erised-Pensieve,
-Dead Marshes/ Inferi
+Dead Marshes/ Inferi,
 The power of the ring/ Legilimens.
 There are more than those listed, but these are the words I used mainly for unique keywords.